Organisation & management

-We have a new building project, Forum Medicum (link to blog)
+We have a new building project, Forum Medicum.

 The Faculty Board is the faculty’s highest decision-making body.
 The board has overall responsibility for education, research, innovation, and interaction with business and society at the Faculty of Medicine.
 The Faculty Board comprises representatives of academic staff, students and other staff, as well as external members.

 The Dean represents the faculty within and outside the University.
-The Dean has a deputy who is known as the Pro-Dean.
-The Dean is the chair of the Faculty Board and the Pro-Dean is the vice-chair.
-The Dean and Pro-Dean are elected by the faculty.
+The Dean has a deputy who is known as the Deputy Dean.
+The Dean is the chair of the Faculty Board and the Deputy Dean is the vice-chair.
+The Dean and Deputy Dean are elected by the faculty.
 The Dean appoints the other members of the faculty management.
-The management includes vice-deans with specific areas of responsibility.
+The management includes Vice Deans with specific areas of responsibility.